amoeba-rb/amoeba/README.md

   Globally search and replace the field for a given pattern.
 Accepts a hash of fields to run search and replace upon.
 The keys are the field names and the values are each a hash with information about what to find and what to replace it with. in the form of .
 An example would be to replace all occurrences of the word "dog" with the word "cat", the parameter hash would look like this `:contents => {:replace => /dog/, :with => "cat"}`.
 Passing a hash will add each key value pair to the list of regex directives.
 If you wish to empty the list of directives, you may pass the hash inside of an array like this `[{:contents => {:replace => /dog/, :with => "cat"}]`.

+#### override

+  Runs a custom method so you can do basically whatever you want.
+All you need to do is pass a lambda block or an array of lambda blocks that take two parameters, the original object and the new object copy.
+These blocks will run before any other duplication or field processing.

+  This method may be called multiple times, once per desired customizer block, or you may pass an array of lambdas.
+Passing a single lambda will add to the list of processing directives.
+Passing an array will empty the list and replace it with the array you pass.

 #### customize

   Runs a custom method so you can do basically whatever you want.
-All you need to do is pass a lambda block or an array of lambda blocks that take two parameters, the original object and the new object copy
+All you need to do is pass a lambda block or an array of lambda blocks that take two parameters, the original object and the new object copy.
+These blocks will run after all copying and field processing.

   This method may be called multiple times, once per desired customizer block, or you may pass an array of lambdas.
 Passing a single lambda will add to the list of processing directives.
 Passing an array will empty the list and replace it with the array you pass.